Retail consumer markets for locally produced and processed organic foods are in the early development stages in the

 Second, although farmers markets, community supported agriculture (CSA’s), food hubs and local restaurants are more visible in recent years, these direct sales venues do not produce the free cash required to scale up local food systems for retail grocery customers.

-Third, both Omaha and Kansas City lack affordable processing for specialty meat and fresh produce.
+Third, Missouri Valley cities lack affordable processing for specialty meat and fresh produce.
 Meat and poultry processing are particularly important because they have the potential to support large and efficient pasture-based food systems that require far less grain and eliminate the need for large-scale confinement feeding.

 Fourth and most important, the Missouri Valley lacks an effective financial infrastructure for sustainable agriculture.
 Without adequate investments, the vast majority of organic, pasture-based and Biodynamic start-ups will fail, and in all likelihood, their land will return to conventional methods.

 Overcoming the Barriers

-Our local production co-ops can help experienced sustainable farmers and ranchers work with neighboring conventional producers who are converting land to sustainable production methods.
-Using forward contracts to consolidate individual commodity marketing programs will help conventional and sustainable producers scale up production with less risk.
+Our local production co-ops will help experienced sustainable farmers and ranchers work with neighboring conventional producers who are converting land to sustainable production methods.
+We intend to use forward contracts to consolidate individual commodity marketing programs so that several producers can scale up production with less risk.

 This strategy starts with the recognition that the conventional farming model is changing.
 These farmers are adopting more environmentally friendly methods, including no-till planting, cover crops, integrated pest management and filter strips.